wnijakowska/FluentBSL/README.md

 Development OS -> Windows,
 Target OS -> Android

-For external node_modules that could be missing:
+For external node_modules that are missing in the frontend:
  - cd FluentBSL
  - npm install
  - npm install @react-navigation/stack